api-platform/core/docs/adr/0006-filtering-system-and-parameters.md

 ### Filters

-Filters should remain mostly unchanged, the current informations about the `property` to filter should be specified inside a `Parameter`'s `context`.
+Filters should remain mostly unchanged, the current informations about the `property` to filter should also be specified inside a `Parameter`.
 They alter the Doctrine/Elasticsearch Query, therefore we need one interface per persistence layer supported.
 The current logic within API Platform is:

 ```php